 Sources of Cost Data

 In addition to drawing from their own payment data, health plans can use data from external sources.
 Charge data for providers across the country are available from the Centers for Medicare & Medicaid Services (CMS).
-CMS publishes data that summarizes utilization and payments for procedures, services, and prescription drugs provided to Medicare beneficiaries by hospitals, physicians, and other suppliers.
-The CMS database compares charges for the 100 most common inpatient and 30 most common outpatient services.
+CMS publishes the Medicare Provider Utilization and Payment Data, which summarizes utilization and payments for procedures, services, and prescription drugs provided to Medicare beneficiaries by hospitals, physicians, and other suppliers.
 It includes "list prices" on initial submitted bills and the actual amount paid by Medicare.
-For more information, go to: https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/index.html.

 Another option for external benchmarks and other data are the all-payer claims databases (APCD) that are being developed in a growing number of States.
-Learn more from the APCD Council at https://www.apcdcouncil.org/.
+Learn more from the APCD Council.

 Sharing Explanation of Benefits Online